malinlarsson/courses/assembly/2017-11-15/exercises/Exercise_Diatom_assembly_project.md

 ### Aim:

 Your task is, as a team, to quality check the data and then assemble it as best you can.
 How useful are these data for assembly?
-Which assembler give you the best result?
+Which assembler gives you the best result?

 ### Data: